-His newest endeavor is Echolocation, a travel-based subscription project that focuses on his music made from location-specific audio recordings captured while traveling.
+To this end his newest endeavor, Echolocation, takes this idea even further.
+A travel-centric subscription project that focuses on his music made from location-specific audio recordings captured while traveling across Europe, New Zealand, North America and even a small part of Africa.
 Learn more at www.georgehurd.com/echolocation.

 In addition to his work with his ensemble, he has composed over a dozen electro-acoustic pieces, many acoustic chamber music pieces, and a sprawling catalog of works for solo electronics.
 His debut album with The Hurd Ensemble, Navigation Without Numbers, was released on Innova Recordings and includes a composition for violin and electronics written for the brilliant violinist/composer Carla Kihlstedt.
 His piece Crépuscule, commissioned and premiered by Elevate Ensemble, was written for chamber ensemble and electronics using only sounds recorded within the city of Paris, France.

 He has written numerous film scores including co-composing the Wider Production documentary To the Edge of the Sky with acclaimed film composer Mark Orton.
 He previously scored the feature-length doc, Freeing Bernie Baran as well.